top of page

 Root, James Pierce.
 Steere Genealogy.
 Cambridge, MA: Riverside, 1890.

 Snyder, Jean E. Harry T. Burleigh: From the Spiritual to the Harlem Renaissance.
-Champaign: Univ. of Illinois Press, 2016.
+Champaign: University of Illinois Press, 2016.

 Stevens, Lloyd P. A History of the First Free Will Baptist Church of Smithfield in Greenville Rhode Island: A Pictorial History Directory.
 1973.